 The read endpoints are used to retrieve information about a mount.
 There are two read endpoints.
-1. get all: To get information about any particular mount identified by its id.
+1. get all: To get information about all mounts.
+2. get: To get information about any particular mount identified by its id.

 Update

 The update endpoint is used to modify any information of a mount.
 Update operation can be performed only on a disconnected mount.